nairsatish/SoftwareTutorials/README.md

 B3:

 Add question about changing input current in first simulation and seeing how input resistance is a constant.
+Get rid of piecewise function question for FI curve.
+Just have them think about it.
 Find neuron default values for nodes of ranvier and myelinated sheaths.
 Add question about input resistance for different current.
 Should node of ranvier values be same as axon?